 This year’s Vietnam Restaurant & Bar Awards has gotten tougher.
 With new talents emerging and diners and cafes sprouting endlessly, the choices are just boundless.
 To help us pick the most deserving bartenders, chefs, restaurants, and bars around Vietnam, we’ve asked the help of some of the country’s most renowned names in F&B and beyond.
 They will help ensure that this year’s most coveted awards go to those to whom they truly belong.

-Linh Thai - One of Vietcetera’s early investors.
-She’s also the founder of textile company Rita Phil, CEO of VinGroup Ventures, and “Shark Linh” on the investment reality show Shark Tank Vietnam.
+Linh Thai - One of Vietcetera’s early investors, founder of Rita Phil, CEO of VinGroup Ventures, and “Shark Linh” on the investment reality show Shark Tank Vietnam

 Will Frith - Founder and director of Building Coffee